-I am a paper cutting artist using traditional paper cutting techniques to create contemporary artworks.
+I am a paper cutting artist and printmaker based in Hebden Bridge in Yorkshire, England.
+I use traditional techniques to create contemporary artworks.

 I am originally from Mirfield in West Yorkshire, where I lived on a canal boat for much of my childhood.
 Living in a rural place near the waterways, surrounded by the best of British wildlife, has inspired much of my work.